chrismytton/chrismytton.github.io/_posts/2019-09-29-septembers-books-and-links.md

 This book is about taking a more purposeful approach to our use of digital devices and services.

 Turns out some of my existing habits, like not having social media on my phone and using Do Not Disturb mode by default, were already quite Digital Minimalist in their approach.
-This book helped me finesse some of the things I was already doing, but also added loads of other habits and practices to try, as well as wrapping up the whole concept into a philosophy that I can point others towards.
+This book helped me finesse some of the things I was already doing, but also added many of other habits and practices to try, as well as wrapping up the whole concept into a philosophy that I can point others towards.

-There are loads of great ideas in this book and I'm already planning a second read in the near future to help me properly digest the books key points.
+There are loads of great ideas in this book and I'm already planning a second read in the near future to help me properly digest the book's key points.
 I think this is essential reading for anyone who checks their smartphone more than they'd like to.

 **[The Hidden Life of Trees](https://www.goodreads.com/book/show/28256439-the-hidden-life-of-trees) by Peter Wohlleben**

 I started reading this on the train to Edinburgh a couple of weeks ago.
-It's a facinating insight into how forests work, how trees communicate and many other wonderful tree facts.
+It's a fascinating insight into how forests work, how trees communicate and many other wonderful tree facts.
 It's written in a very approachable way, and makes the whole subject seem infinitely interesting.
 Looking forward to finishing this one.

 **[Steal Like an Artist](https://austinkleon.com/steal/) and [Show Your Work!](https://austinkleon.com/show-your-work/) by Austin Kleon**